 Although the human brain is brilliant in many ways, it lacks the potential to bring together cause and effect — at least if not directly and timely linked.
 Think about junk food: We all know that junk food is not healthy, but since the result is far in the future, we underestimate that).

 Again, showing the direct effect of an employee’s work and reaching goals will boost an employee’s motivation.
 From experience, I can tell you it is unbelievable how hard people work to achieve them, for example, the punctuality goal of a day.

 Employees can directly see the impact they make

-And the coolest part: They will deliver that performance because they want it and not because somebody tells them.
-And finally, improving your daily performance will ultimately contribute to optimizing overall performance which will reflect on your daily, weekly and monthly reports — promised.
+And the coolest part: They will provide that performance because they want it and not because somebody tells them.
+And finally, improving your daily performance will ultimately contribute to optimizing overall performance, which will reflect on your daily, weekly, and monthly reports — promised.